vb2ae/vb2ae.github.io/_posts/2021-02-20-FSharp_Xamarin_Android_ListView.md

-# Learing F% Xamarin.Android ListView
+# Learing F# Xamarin.Android ListView

 I am learning F# and decided I would start with a Xamarin.Android project that shows a list view.